 Patients with mild symptoms of chronic GVHD, especially if the symptoms are limited to a single organ or site, can often be treated with close observation or with local/topical therapies.
 For example, mild cases of chronic skin GVHD may be treated with topical steroid ointments and cases of chronic ocular (eye) GVHD may be treated with immunosuppressive eye drops.

 Patients with more severe symptoms or multi organ involvement chronic GVHD typically require “systemic” treatment, which travels through the bloodstream and reaches cells throughout the entire body.
 Prednisone is the standard first-line therapy for chronic GVHD.
-For patients who do not respond to prednisone or other steroid treatments, the Food and Drug Administration (FDA) has approved two drugs as second-line treatments:
+For patients who do not respond to prednisone or other steroid treatments, the Food and Drug Administration (FDA) has approved three drugs as second-line treatments:

 - Ibrutinib (Imbruvica®)